feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 The single most common failure mode is writing prose and then making it sound spoken.
 This produces written sentences with informal vocabulary on top.
 It is not spoken language.

-**The correct generation process:** Start from the spoken starting point.
+**The correct generation process:** Start from the spoken starting point established in the table.
 Let the sentence build clause by clause the way a person actually builds a thought out loud — not by executing a pre-planned structure but by adding each clause because the previous clause prompted it.
 The sentence does not know where it is going when it starts.

 **Never edit existing written text to make it sound spoken.
 Always rebuild from the spoken starting point.**

+**Preferred execution mode:** Internalize the prohibitions below before writing and prevent violations during generation, rather than writing freely and then auditing afterward.
+The quality checklist can be run post-hoc, but integrated prevention during generation produces cleaner prose because violations are never embedded in the first place.

 ---